jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-two-years-at-google.md

 The outcome is a much healthier, happier day-to-day, week-to-week.
-I once again find self-value in things outside of work; I have a robust and healthy support system of friends and family; I progress myself in sports and hobbies so that stalls or failures are work at diminished in impact by successes elsewhere.
+I once again find self-value in things outside of work; I have a robust and healthy support system of friends and family; I progress myself in sports and hobbies so that stalls or failures at_site/feed.xml work at diminished in impact by successes elsewhere.

 # Shit's cool